 - Cash flow (CFO): Is Positive from last 7 years

 - From the year 2013, National Fittings Ltd is regularly paying out tax with more than 30% that glimpse about last three years management quality.
-Before 2013 co. did not paid tax.
+Before 2013 co. did not pay tax.

-- National Fittings Ltd has a good interest coverage 8 times in recent years that also means that company has sufficient interest coverage to paying out its interest.
+- National Fittings Ltd has a good interest coverage 8 times in recent years that also means that the company has sufficient interest coverage to pay out its interest.